 Option #3 – Use a Local Travel Agent

-Travel agents have been known to claim that certain trains are full, or only have First Class tickets left in order to increase their revenue – so we recommend using other options or a known agent if you can.
+Travel agents have been known to claim that certain trains are full, or only have First Class tickets left in order to increase their revenue – which is why I recommend using Raj at Train Ticket Please (email above), 12go.asia, or another agent you know/trust.

 Option #4 – Buy Your Ticket at a Railway Station in India